alchemyplatform/aa-sdk/site/smart-accounts/transferring-ownership.md

 # Transferring Ownership

-Not all accounts support transfering the owner (eg. SimpleAccount).
-However, a number of the accounts in this guide and in the Account Kit do!
+Not all Smart Contract Account implementations support transfering the owner (e.g. `SimpleAccount`).
+However, a number of the accounts in this guide and in the Account Kit do, including Alchemy's Light Account!
 Let's see a few different ways we can transfer ownership of an Account (using Light Account as an example).

 ## Light Account